circlingchina/circling/README.md

 - ssh access to production servers (i.e put your id_rsa.pub in authorized_keys file)
 - access to circling private repository (acquire a keyfile.json)

-## Making Changes
+## Overview

-The currently deployment flow is git commit-based (in anticipation of setting up CI/CD later)
+The currently deployment flow is based on docker images with git commits as tags.
+Although is in anticipation of setting up CI/CD, the images are meant to be built **locally** at this point in time.

 For example, let's make a trivia change in [server/index.js]: